Corebridge Financial, Inc. research snapshot

 Trend-following setup

-Watch for CRBG to hold above the 50-day moving average and clear the $30.63 to $30.67 resistance area with volume confirmation and no adverse merger headlines.
+Watch for CRBG to reclaim the 5-day and 20-day moving averages near $31.79 and $31.24 and to clear the $32.30 level with volume confirmation and no adverse merger or credit headlines.

 Mean-reversion setup

-If CRBG pulls back toward the 200-day moving average without a new credit, capital, or merger shock, compare the reaction with operating EPS, adjusted ROE, book value, and repurchase pace.
+If CRBG pulls back toward the $29.26 area without a new credit, capital, or merger shock, compare the reaction with operating EPS, adjusted ROE, book value, base spread income, and repurchase pace before acting.

-Do not average down without a defined loss limit because life and retirement insurers can reprice quickly after rate or credit shocks.
+Do not average down without a defined loss limit because life and retirement insurers can reprice quickly after rate, credit, or deal news.

 Fundamental monitor

-Track premiums and deposits, base spread income, fee income, underwriting margin, adjusted operating EPS, RBC ratio, holding-company liquidity, share repurchases, Fortitude Re marks, and Equitable merger milestones.
+Track premiums and deposits, base spread income near the $2.55 billion guidance, fee income growth, underwriting margin, adjusted operating EPS, RBC ratio, holding-company liquidity, share repurchases, private debt and BDC credit quality, Fortitude Re marks, and Equitable merger milestones including closing and integration.

-Reduce confidence if capital returns rely on leverage instead of free cash, if spreads compress faster than fee growth, or if merger progress stalls.
+Reduce confidence if capital returns rely on leverage instead of free cash, if spreads compress faster than fee growth, if credit losses emerge in the private books, or if merger progress stalls.

 Investment research summary